 Apps expected to have more requests sent to the backend require additional planning and tools to complete the testing.
 The next section describes available tools that can create traffic from multiple users and then track the response times.

 The following introduces several mobile application performance testing tools with links to their websites for more information.
-In general, you should research these to determine which fits your needs whether that means you are looking for a free tool that you are willing to invest time learning to use, or a more expensive tool that is preconfigured to be easier to use.
+When it comes to a mobile performance testing approach, you should research these to determine which fits your needs whether that means you are looking for a free tool that you are willing to invest time learning to use, or a more expensive tool that is preconfigured to be easier to use.

 Postman is a standard tool for functional and performance testing of APIs.
-This tool can set up tests to simulate different load on the backend server and measure the performance.
+This tool enables users to create performance tests that can simulate various loads on the backend server and measure their effect on the overall system's performance.

 Akami Cloudtest also provides API testing features for your backend server.